davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Well, that's just with one device.
 What if you had to manage two thousand of them?
 What if you had to keep all of them working all the time?

-Say you get hit by one of these little snags once every two weeks.
+Let’s say you get hit by one of these little snags once every two weeks.
 Then we’re going a smidge over 1 million seconds between faults:

 <div class="overflows" markdown="block"><center>